anmolsudhir/morff-assignment/README.md

     -  Next, change current working directory to project directoryusing the command ```cd path_the_cloned_project```
     -  Copy and paste ```sh runme.sh``` on the terminal and press enter.

-_Assuming Execution Policy has already been Set.
+_Assuming Execution Policy has already been Set on your windows powershell.
 If not please set execution policy._
 -  Windows :
     -  Open Windows powershell and run the command ```git clone git@github.com:anmolsudhir/morff-assignment.git```
     -  Next, change current working directory to project directoryusing the command ```cd path_the_cloned_project```